Groin pain in the athlete | Treating groin pain that does not heal

 Prolotherapy injections to strengthen the hip joint and iliocapsular ligaments will provide definitive relief in such a case.

-The iliotibial band/tensor fascia lata extends from the pelvis over the hip joint to the lateral knee.
-Its job is to help abduct the leg, especially during walking so the legs do not cross when walking.
+- The iliotibial band/tensor fascia lata extends from the pelvis over the hip joint to the lateral (side) knee.
+Its job is to help abduct (move away from the body) the leg, especially during walking so the legs do not cross when walking.
 When this band/muscle is tight, it puts a great strain on the sacroiliac and lumbosacral ligaments.

 Limited range of hip motion seen as risk factor in kicking athletes